JSarthurliao/FLRT_Minecraft-ResourcePack/README.md

 # <img src="temporary/emojis/FLRT.png" width="25" height="25"/>FLRT-ResourcePack
 **About:**
 "master" branch of FLRT-ResourcePack
-A branch wich will be always active updating to the newest, as know as an **alpha** version!
+A branch wich will be always active updating to the newest, it's also as know as an **alpha** version here!
 **Owner&Co-owner:** [@HiltonLai](https://github.com/HiltonLai) & [@JS_arthurliao](https://github.com/JSarthurliao)

 > [!WARNING]
 > You shall not shared any files or send these resourcepack files to public without authorized by owner of "FLRT ResourcePack" [@HiltonLai](https://github.com/HiltonLai)

 ---
-### 🆕News and complete ☑️checks
+### ❗News & ✅Checks

 <table>
     <tr>
         <th>catagory</th>